 - Approximately one-third of our guests are accompanied by children.

-- Some of our guests are living with severe health problems or have hidden disabilities such as addiction or mental illness.
+- Some of our guests are living with severe health problems or have hidden disabilities such as substance abuse disorder or mental illness.

 - Our guests represent a wide variety of ethnic groups, including African-American, Hispanic, Haitian, Chinese, African and white women.

 - We offer a safe haven to LGBTQIA+ women and our Overnight Shelter and other services are all available to those in need who self-identify as women.

 - Our staff is comprised of 60 full-time and 14 part-time employees.